nmuceros/muceros__nolita--final-project/README.md

 Step2: Setup Backend

-        -Still at the terminal (at the repo folder), change directory to 'fs1020-project-back-end' folder -Install npm package
+    -Still at the terminal (at the repo folder), change directory to 'fs1020-project-back-end' folder

+    -Install npm package

             npm install

          -Open Visual Studio Code

             code .

       -Rename the ".env.example" file to ".env"

                             OR

-            Create a new ".env" file in the root directory of the "fs1020-project-back-end' folder with the following information:
+            create a new ".env" file in the root directory of the "fs1020-project-back-end' folder with the following information:

             PORT=4000
             JWT_SECRETKEY = somelongrandomphrasegoeshere